virgili0/Virgilio/Topics/starting-a-data-project.md

 [Here](https://drivendata.github.io/cookiecutter-data-science/) you can find how to use it and the motivations behind the structure choices, and [here](https://cookiecutter.readthedocs.io/en/latest/readme.html) you can find the docs.

+Take a look at some example project structures, in particular go and check [these cookiecutter project templates](https://github.com/neomatrix369/awesome-ai-ml-dl/blob/master/Programming-in-Python.md#cookie-cutter-python-project-templates).

 #### Metadata and file names
 Another important issue with regard to the overall order of the project and the management of its complexity is the management of the data and metadata associated with them.